vrischmann/zig-prometheus/README.md

 * A `Gauge` metric type
 * A `Histogram` metric type

+# Examples

+If you want a quick overview of how to use this library check the [example program](examples/main.zig).
+It showcases everything.

+# Reference

 ## Registry

 The `Registry` is the entry point to obtain a metric type, as well as the type capable of serializing the metrics to a writer.